elbersb/segregation/README.md

 #> 2:    H 0.321
 ```

-Local segregation (`ls`) is a decomposition by units (here racial
+Local segregation (`ls`) is a decomposition by units or groups (here
-groups).
-This function also support standard error and CI estimation.
+racial groups).
+This function also support standard error and CI
-The sum of the proportion-weighted local segregation scores equals M:
+estimation.
+The sum of the proportion-weighted local segregation scores
+equals M:

 ``` r
 local <- mutual_local(schools00, group = "school", unit = "race", weight = "n",